Experienced a pay cut? Here’s what to do next:

 In a perfect world, you’ve been saving a large portion of your salary every year in a retirement account.
 That money has been earning interest and you’ll be able to retire comfortably, maybe even early.
 The reality of retirement, however, is sobering.
-52% of households aged 55 and older have little to no retirement savings, according to the Government Accountability Office.
+68% of individuals aged 55 to 64 have retirement savings far below what they’ll need for their expected years in retirement, according to the National Institute on Retirement Security.

 No matter how close you are to retirement or how little you have saved up, it’s never too late to take immediate action.
 Social Security and Medicare will most likely not be enough to cover your retirement expenses, so start saving and budgeting your money.
 Consider these tips when planning your retirement.